Benefits of Squats for Men

 Here are some tips to help you avoid lower back pain when squatting:

 1) Make sure your form is correct.
-When doing squats, make sure your knees stay behind your toes and keep your back straight.
+When doing squats, ensure your knees stay behind your toes and keep your back straight.
 Don’t let your hips sag or lean too far forward.

-2) Warm-up properly before squatting.
-Perform some light cardio and stretching exercises to loosen up your muscles and prepare them for the heavier load they carry during squats.
+2) Warm up properly before squatting.
+Perform light cardio and stretching exercises to loosen up your muscles and prepare them for the heavier load they carry during squats.

 3) Use a weight that is appropriate for your skill level.
 Heavier weights can put more strain on your back, so start with a weight you can handle comfortably and work your way up over time.